drug-design/course/docs/chapters/adme-case-studies.md

 ### Interpretation of Toxicology from Animal Data

-The interpretation of animal data and its extrapolation to man is complex and needs to be considered from pharmacokinetic and pharmacodynamic grounds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/interpretation-toxicology-from-animal-data-505184d0'><i class='fa fa-play' aria-hidden='true'></i></button>The interpretation of animal data and its extrapolation to man is complex and needs to be considered from pharmacokinetic and pharmacodynamic grounds.
 The simplest cases are where receptor profiles are similar in animals and man and adverse events in animals are separated by large multiples of dose and concentration from those to be used clinically.
 Even then progress in human is gradual and cautious.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.
 *[pharmacodynamic]: The study of the effects of drugs on the body and the relationship between drug concentration and effect.